aescarias/pdfnaut/docs/source/guides/viewer-preferences.rst

     pdf.viewer_preferences.center_window = True

-To remove the viewer preferences dictionary entirely, setting :attr:`.PdfDocument.viewer_preferences` to None is enough.
+To remove the viewer preferences dictionary entirely, you can set :attr:`.PdfDocument.viewer_preferences` to None.

 Adding viewer preferences to a document can be done by creating an instance of :class:`.ViewerPreferences`.